ec-rilo/FEC-Web-App/README.md

 To install Jest please follow the [Getting Started Page](https://jestjs.io/docs/getting-started) on the Jest website.

+In order to run tests, run the following command within terminal.

+`$ npm run test`

 ## Credits
 I'd like to thank the team I worked with on this project, Daniel Esquivel-Reynoso and Danny Wong.
 Both have helped me with all questions I had throughout the lifespan of this project.